Whassup?

 Whassup? (also known as Wazzup) was a commercial campaign for Budweiser beer from 1999 to 2002.
-The first spot aired during Monday Night Football on December 20, 1999.
+The first spot aired during Monday Night Football on December 20, 1999 and then in 2000 just after the Super Bowl XXXIV halftime show.
 The ad campaign ran in much of the world and became a pop culture catchphrase, comically slurring "what's up?".

 Origins

 The commercials were based on the short film True written and directed by Charles Stone III, featuring Stone and several of his childhood friends: Fred Thomas, Paul Williams, Terry Williams, Jimmy "Puerto Rock" Perez, and Kevin Lofton.
 The characters sat around talking on the phone and saying "whassup?" to one another in a comical way.
-Steve Weinshel from C&C STORM films sent the popular short film to creative director Vinny Warren and art director Chuck Taylor at the Chicago-based ad agency DDB.
-They then presented the concept to August Busch IV, vice president of Anheuser-Busch.
-Impressed, Busch IV licensed the idea from C&C Storm films and enlisted Stone as the director for Budweiser TV commercials inspired by the film.
+Vinny Warren, a creative working on the Budweiser brand at advertising agency DDB Chicago randomly came across the short film TRUE.
+He liked it and noticed that everyone he showed it to would invariably shout "Wassup!" to him when he met them later.
+This led him to think that perhaps everyone would have this reaction.
+He pitched the idea to his boss Don Pogany who presented the concept to August Busch IV, vice president of Anheuser-Busch.
+Impressed, Busch licensed the idea from C&C Storm films and enlisted Stone as the director for Budweiser TV commercials inspired by the film.
 Scott Martin Brooks won the role of Dookie when Kevin Lofton declined to audition.